xingmarc/bpg-decoder/README.md

 # bpg-decoder

-This repo is originated from https://github.com/mirrorer/libbpg
+> This repo is originated from https://github.com/mirrorer/libbpg

+Use BPG format today to make your website faster!

 ## usage: